Qianzf/lif/README.md

-Another simple, quick, lightweight PHP Framework.
+Another simple, quick, lightweight, API-based PHP Framework.

 It's also stands for the recursive acronym ___LiF: LiF is Framework___.